 Porcelain veneer material is extremely durable, however, it is more brittle than natural tooth enamel.
 If you bite down on hard items like your fingernails, plastic packaging, or beer caps, your veneers are more prone to chip or crack.

 What can you not do with porcelain veneers?

 Patients with porcelain veneers should avoid chewing particularly hard foods such as meats, raw fruits and vegetables, ice, and candy.
 Patients should also avoid eating foods and drinks that may stain the surface of veneers, such as soda, ketchup, coffee, etc.

 Do veneers make your breath smell?

 Veneers should not make your breath smell bad.
-If your breath is smelling with veneers it is likely an issue of oral hygiene and has nothing to do with your veneers.
+If your breath smells after receiving dental veneers, it is likely an oral hygiene issue and has nothing to do with your new veneers.